Sarah-Shahid/Sarah-Summiya-Zoha_SudokuGame/README.md

 The roles were distributed equally among eachother with coordination.
 Every member played equal role in logic building, writing main code, problem solving and documentation.
 In this way each member built the understanding of every single task.
 This improved team work and decision making skills in the group members.

 **(1)** Summiya Aurangzeb:
+- Was added as a collaborator
+- Added Hint function that generates hint when asked by the user
+- Learned the usage of ANSI Color Codes for addition of coloured features to improve the game's display.
+- Managed the documentation process.